The change in motion of an object is directly related to the force applied, and this change occurs in the same direction as the applied force.

 Therefore we obtained F=kma ------- (i)

-If unit force is defined as the quantity of force acting on a mass of unit that is unit mass will generate unit acceleration.
+A unit force is defined as the amount of force that, when applied to a unit mass, produces a unit acceleration.

 i.e F=1, m=1, a=1